yurka1605/nodejs2022Q2-service/README.md

 # Home Library Service
-## Instalation
+## Installation

 1. Clone repo `git clone {repository URL}`
-2. Instalation deps `npm install`
+2. Installation deps `npm install`
 3. Rename `.env.example` to `.env`
 3. Run server `npm start`

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.

-For more information about OpenAPI/Swagger please visit https://swagger.io/.
+## Postman testing

+For testing with postman you can use the collection and environment from `./postman`

 ## Testing